 Welcome back to Leader Talk!
 In episode 25 we chatted to the impressive Kobi Simmat, a business advisor, speaker and the founder and CEO of bestpractice.biz, a company that helps business owners expand their business.

 With over 25 years of experience, Kobi strives to unleash the potential within every business by offering friendly and flexible business

 solutions and continual improvement.
 Passion driven, he has consulted businesses in seven countries from 50 different industries and has been selected as a finalist for Outstanding Business Person of the Year in the Northern Beaches Local Business Awards, as well as being featured in the ‘Top 50 Unsung Business Heroes’ series.

-In this episode of Leader Talk, Kobi teaches business leaders the importance of a good workplace culture, how to capture the right candidates and what you can do to prevent resignation.
+In this chat, Kobi teaches business leaders the importance of a good workplace culture, how to capture the right candidates and what you can do to prevent resignation.
 This was a great chat which we know will help a range of small to medium-sized businesses.